 Since 2000, teamworks communication management has worked closely with a group of incredibly talented communication professionals from all across North America who collectively form PRConsultants Group.
 Starting with our first multi-market project for Barnes & Noble.com, and continuing through other national campaigns for organizations such as Cold Stone Creamery and Make-A-Wish America, we continue to be impressed with the breadth and depth of communication expertise these colleagues bring, along with geographic reach for feet-on-the-street execution.

 Recently, some 50 members of PRConsultants Group gathered in Houston for the network’s annual conference.
-This event changes locales each year, providing members from throughout the United States, Puerto Rico and Canada with opportunities for professional development and face-to-face peer networking.
-We love this conference as it is such a strong ... ⇢ read more
+This event changes locales each year, providing members from throughout the... ⇢ read more

 By Jennifer Evans, Principal of The CKP Group in Houston, Texas.